sderev/wslshot/README.md

 wslshot
 ```

 This fetches the most recent screenshot from the source directory.
-If run inside a git repository, it creates the directory `/assets/images` (if it doesn't exist) and copies the screenshot to it.
+If run inside a git repository, wslshot looks for an existing image directory (checked in priority order) and copies the screenshot there.
+If none exists, it creates `/assets/images/`.

-**These are the directories automatically detected for the copy**:
+**Directories checked in priority order**:

-- `/assets/img/`
+1. `/img/`
-- `/assets/images/`
+2. `/images/`
-- `/img/`
+3. `/assets/img/`
-- `/images/`
+4. `/assets/images/`

 **You can also choose a specific number of screenshots**: